compulim/acme-http-01-azure-key-vault-middleware/README.md

 ### Using the middleware

-Set the following environment variables, this is used by `@azure/identity` package to create login credential:
+Set the following environment variables on your Express server.
+This is used by `@azure/identity` package to create login credential:

 ```
 AZURE_CLIENT_ID=12345678-1234-5678-abcd-12345678abcd